Corban Baxter

-She last played for the Sydney Roosters in the NRL Women's Premiership and is an Australia and New South Wales representative.
+Corban is an Australia and New South Wales representative.

-Background & Personal Life
+Background and personal life

 Baxter was born in Auckland, New Zealand, and has Māori ancestry.
 She moved to Australia with her family at the age of 3.
 Baxter has a son, who was born when she was aged 16, and has announced she is expecting another child in January 2023.

 Playing career

 In 2015, Baxter began playing rugby league for the Helensburgh Tigers.
 That year, she made her debut for New South Wales in a 4-all draw with Queensland.